+When they came for the Jews….
 Here, we publish a shocking eye-witness account of the story the Southern Poverty Law Center does not tell you.
 What really went on in the trial against JONAH?
-How did this wealthy radical left-wing organization manage to put JONAH out of business?
+How did this radicalized left-wing organization manage to put a Jewish group out of business?
 What is actually true in the report that the SPLC recently published about the trial?
 JONAH was sentenced by judge Peter F. Bariso to close down and was prohibited in the USA from saying what they want to say.
 But here is their story, as written by the witness who was there and saw everything.
-It is part 2 of our series on the trial (click here for part 1).

 When They Came for the Jews….

 New Jersey show-trial illustrates the sinister courtroom paradigm of the new rainbow-colored bigotry

 Because my grandfather and great-grandfather were both judges, I grew up with a deep respect for the rule of law and the role of judges in the American system of government.
 At my grandfathers’ funeral, I was overwhelmed by the number of losing litigants from his courts who came – decades after their trials were over – to pay their respects.
 They always said that regardless of their court outcomes they knew they had always had their “day in court” when my grandfather was on the bench.
 I was raised to expect standards of justice, professionalism, respect and prudence from both courts and Judges in this country.
 In June of last year, I was present in a New Jersey Courtroom as a defense witness for part of a trial where I saw things that quite frankly appalled me.
 Below is the true story of what I saw, what I know from case transcripts, interviews with the defendants and their attorneys, and why everyone should take notice